-Many people seeking urgent care in Deer Park, Texas, result from workplace accidents.
-Injuries to workers are costly for businesses not only in workers’ compensation premiums, but in the seeking and the training of temporary workers while the permanent employee recovers.
+Many people seeking urgent care in Deer Park, Texas, resulting from workplace accidents.
+Injuries to workers are costly for businesses not only in workers’ compensation premiums but in the seeking and the training of temporary workers while the permanent employee recovers.

 The doctors and the team of medical healthcare professionals at Community Health 1st ER, an urgent care facility in Deer Park, Texas, want to share their experiences and observations regarding workplace accidents as many are preventable.